leannmendoza/training_tarzan_binary_classifier/README.md

  3. Quickly pull up on image and its label (truth and/or predictions) at any point in the process
  4. Analysis tools and visualizations such as confusion matricies and auroc curves.
+ 5. Files can be used simultaneously (using driver code) or independantly using command line arguments ($ python analysis.py -h for clargs)

 ## Set-up Overview